remyxai/VQASynth/README.md

 ## What's New 👀

-VQASynth 🎹 is faster & lighter with [Florence-2](https://arxiv.org/abs/2311.06242) for both detailed image captions and for generating regions of interest grounded on text captions.
+VQASynth 🎹 is faster & lighter using [Florence-2](https://arxiv.org/abs/2311.06242) for **both** detailed image captions and for region proposal grounded on text captions.

 Additionally, VQASynth 🎹 improves metric depth estimation speed & accuracy by replacing ZoeDepth with [DepthPro](https://github.com/apple/ml-depth-pro).